 Thus checking the connection with another device shows which of the two requires a technical fixing: whether it’s your laptop or the Ethernet.

 A simple yet powerful trick to test your system when you find things running slow is to switch different ports.
 This is a very feasible process and does not involve any kind of complicated or expensive testing methods.

 All you need to do is to check the port in which you plug your cable because that again makes a huge difference when it comes to the speed of your device.

 Also Check: Is 200 Mbps fast?

-If something goes wrong with the port, as soon as you shift the port, you will see a better speed of working with the Ethernet.
+If something goes wrong with the port, you will see a better speed of working with the Ethernet as soon as you shift the port.
 This process is the least time taking one.
 However, if you do not see a difference, try switching cables.

 Try Switching Cables

 If switching the ports did not work, the next step would be to try switching the cable that you are using along with your device.
-Many times there are wear and tear on cables that skip our attention in the day to day life.
-Such damages do a fact the speed of working.
+The wear and tear of cables often skip our attention in day-to-day life.
+Such damages do affect the speed of working.